 Two adjacent housing estates – West Kensington and Gibbs Green – comprise of 760 homes and these are mainly occupied by social housing tenants.
 The homes have been under threat of purchase and demolition, as part of the wider Earl’s Court redevelopment.
 The residents of these estates have formed WKGGCH in a fight to protect their homes and to obtain community-ownership.

-WKGGCH is taking the case – the first of its kind – to the Secretary of State for Department of Communities and Local Government for a decision in the hope of preserving this well-functioning community, and ultimately creating additional affordable housing.
+WKGGCH has taken the case – the first of its kind – to the Secretary of State for Department of Communities and Local Government for a decision in the hope of preserving this well-functioning community, and ultimately creating additional affordable housing.
 It also plans to preserve and manage the existing affordable rented accommodation for local people and others in need of low-cost housing.

-This funding follows on from a grant in 2015 and allows WKGGCH to continue its work.
-Specifically, this funding will go towards:
+This funding follows on from a grant in 2015 and allowed WKGGCH to continue its work.
+Specifically, this funding went towards:

 - A continued programme of community support and engagement for WKGGCH residents to protect their homes and community and to obtain the best terms from any redevelopment (should it happen)